tuanisworkingonsomeprojects/CatMod/README.md

 ```python
 cat.train(10)
 ```
-<i>If the number of iterations is not specified the number of iteration is 50.</i>
+<i>If the number of iterations is not specified, the number of iteration is 50.</i>
 e.g.
 ```python
 cat.train() # 50 iterations